CGelet/Self-Teaching-Notes/Future Notes/Future_Notes_Information.md

 There exists a folder for each genre of topic that I have interest in (from what I can think of currently), and there are a list of topics within those genres which I will evantually add to when I get to that topic.

+All folders will hold a .placeholder file to ensure that the file is uploaded to github, but it is exactly what it says... a placeholder file.

 ![Static Badge](https://img.shields.io/badge/Current%20Note%20Focus-State--Space%20Logger%20System-blue)